echo66/OLA-TS.js/README.md

 *clear_buffers()*: clears all internal buffers, like the overlapping buffer.
 This can be useful for audio players that need to create a noticeable stop in the transition to the next file in a playlist, in order to avoid using the phase of the previous song to adjust the phase of the next song.

-*set_alpha(Number alpha, Number overlap, Number beta)*: defines the stretching factor and, optionally, the overlapping factor and window exponent.
-TODO
+*set_alpha(Number alpha, Number overlap, Number beta)*: given the new stretching factor, it computes the new values for Hs , Ha (both integers) and invokes the function pointed by *overlap_fn*.

 *set_window_type(String windowType)*: changes the type of the window used within OLA.
 Available types are Lanczos, Triangular, Bartlett, BartlettHann, Blackman, Cosine, Gauss, Hamming, Hann, Rectangular, SinBeta.